The first theme I would like to speak about in this blog is the use of mobile phones.

 Let’s reflect back on that.
 Many students feel the same emotion as a drug withdraw from being unplugged from technology for one day.

 What I am talking about here is not new.
-We know that we have a connection to each other and phones have become an integral part of our lives.
+We know that we have a connection with each other whilst phones have become an integral part of our lives.
 In fact leader of the study, Proff Moeller, said ‘Many students could not give up technology as would be ostracised from their friends’.
 The way I understand the statement then is that it would be socially detrimental for many of us to give up technology.

 So to test out the research mentioned I have decided to do some heuristic research into the subject